Ask real questions like:

 "How can I check my application status?"

 NIU will accept credit in transfer from any regionally accredited college or university if the courses to be transferred are part of a baccalaureate program.
 The Articulation Tables list course equivalencies from most Illinois public community colleges.
 See Transfer Center for contact information for specific questions.

 In all cases, the student will be required to complete at least 54 semester hours from the following sources: NIU credit, credit from other 4-year schools, proficiency credit, and up to 8 semester hours of physical education activity credit of which up to 4 physical education activity credit hours may be earned at community colleges.

 A minimum of 120 semester hours are required.
 However, some majors may require more than 120 semester hours.
 A minimum of 30 semester hours must be earned at NIU (residency requirement).
 See our Program Major Guides for more information on program-specific requirements.

 Information and applications for financial assistance are available from Student Financial Aid.
 That office also maintains information on Veteran's Assistance.

-NIU offers 63 academic majors, 59 minors, 64 emphases, and 8 pre-professional programs - more than 100 programs of study!
+NIU offers 55 academic majors, 73 minors, 89 emphases, and 8 pre-professional programs - more than 100 programs of study!
 See Undergraduate Majors, Minors and Certificates for more information.

 NIU helps students secure internships and full-time employment by offering job and internship fairs, career counseling, resume and cover letter reviews and an online job search database.
 For more information, see our Careers & Employment page.